ashishpanghal1/Macquarie---Power-BI---Dashboard/README.md

 - Great for analyzing performance over financial quarters.

 #### 4. **Sum of Close and Volume by Month**
-- Shows relationship between closing prices and trading volume.
+- Shows the relationship between closing prices and trading volume.
 - Useful for assessing price-volume correlation.

 #### 5. **Interactive Filters**